 Ultimately, the goal is to make better products and provide increasing value to users and/or customers.
 If everyone leaves their egos at the door and focuses on delivering a great product, then everyone wins.
 DevOps is just a leaner and faster way to create great products and produce results.

-By adopting and committing to a strong DevOps culture, your company will be able to clock a faster time to market, respond faster to market needs, spend more time on activities that add value, and have happier customers, better collaboration, better workflows, and a happier team.
+By adopting a strong DevOps culture, your company will be able to clock a faster time to market, respond faster to market needs, spend more time on activities that add value, and have happier customers, better collaboration, better workflows, and a happier team.